carstennh/HabitatSampler/demo/README.md

 ## Executing

 ### Step 1
-A) An interactive map is plotted in a web browser (firefox for linux), containing:
+A) An interactive map is plotted in a web browser (e.g. firefox for linux), containing:
     a) background map \
     b) RGB image \
     c) selected habitat type map \